-A specific examination of Estill County was undertaken due to the main researcher's professional connection with the county, as he is a part-time paramedic with Estill County Emergency Medical Services (ECEMS).
 Estill County is listed as a "distressed county" by the ARC and is geographically just within the inclusion zone for Appalachian counties, i.e. it is one county away from Fayette County, a more prosperous and populated county which includes the city of Lexington Kentucky.
 The amount of poverty in Estill County, as well as the prevalence of mortality rates and health-risk factors only aids in causing the overall health of the population to be quite bad.
-For example, the median household income for Estill County in 2013 was \$17,000, while in Fayette County, just one county away and an hour by car, was \$30,000.
+For example, the median household income for Estill County in 2013 was \$17,000, while in Fayette County, around 50 miles away and an hour by car, it was \$30,000, and nationally the median household income was \$52,250 (A. Noss, 2014).
 This lack of financial stability only aids in the lack of medical care within Estill County.
 In addition, there is only one hospital, which does not have an intensive care unit (ICU) and cannot perform relatively simple procedures such as child-birthing, and two clinics which serve the population of Estill, while the city of Lexington has over 5 hospitals that serve the city as well as Fayette County.
-In using statistical analysis, Figure 10 was generated.
+In using statistical analysis, Figures 8, 9, and 10 were generated.